-Work instructions and process plans are the backbone of your manufacturing success.
+Work instructions and process plans are the backbones of your manufacturing success.
 They are the first criteria in institutionalizing lean management – and best practices for them are imperative to ensure that success.
 If you are still using work instructions on paper, read my other blog, Three Steps Toward a Paperless Culture.

 Looking for a Manufacturing Execution System that fits your manufacturing needs?
 Download this free checklist.

 - Using Compliance to Set the Expectation for Digital Manufacturing Success - June 4, 2019

 - Where Are You on Your Digital Manufacturing Journey? - March 8, 2019

 - What is Market Disruption? - July 6, 2018

 - What to Have in Place – Before Starting your MES Journey - October 4, 2016